 Latest Project Updates (general information follows):

-With the results of extensive community input from the June design demonstration and other engagement, we are now moving to decide on a preferred design for Colfax & Federal.
+With the results of extensive community input from the June design demonstration and other engagement, we are have a community preferred design for Colfax & Federal.

 June Design Demonstration